-A huge “thank you” to our sponsor, Liberty School of Music, for making this competition possible!
+A huge “thank you” to our sponsor, Liberty University School of Music, for making this competition possible!

-- Music should be classical, spiritual, or traditional.
-An example repertoire list is available upon request.
+- Music should be classical, sacred, or traditional.

 - Contestants may choose from one of three categories: piano, vocal, or instrumental. (no drums, please)

 - Each competitor shall render only one musical selection to be performed in five minutes or less.
 In order to keep within the five-minute time limit, the competitor may eliminate part of his musical selection.
 The part to be removed must be marked on the score for the information of the judges.